OpenEvalProject/evals/manuscripts/elife-29639/v2/manuscript.md

 The spectral autocorrelation was computed as a cross-correlation across frequencies at every timestep, averaged over the length of the stimulus (Figure 4G).
 It indicates how predictable the envelope level is across frequencies for the different reconstructions.

-## Simulation of subtractive inhibition
+### Simulation of subtractive inhibition

 We extended our simulation of subtractive inhibition to include an estimate of previous activity in order to match it more closely with the experimentally measured delay and temporal dynamics.
-Inhibition was modelled to depend on the recent history of ANF firing activity in this CF range: First the PSTH of a given ANF input was time shifted by a time ∆tc, and then integrated with an exponential kernel with a time-constant τI to obtain an intermediate representation AI(t).
-The resulting signal was passed through a static, sigmoidal nonlinearity given bySIt=I01+e-S (AIt-O)
+Inhibition was modelled to depend on the recent history of ANF firing activity in this CF range: First the PSTH of a given ANF input was time shifted by a time $\Deltat_{c}$, and then integrated with an exponential kernel with a time-constant $\tau_{I}$ to obtain an intermediate representation AI(t).
+The resulting signal was passed through a static, sigmoidal nonlinearity given by

+$$
+SIt=\frac{I_{0}}{1+e^{-S(AIt-O)}}
+$$

 The sigmoid’s shape is controlled by I0, S and O, where I0 is the instantaneous rate of inhibition that is maximally subtracted, S is the (inverse) slope of activation, and O the value of the integrated signal AI, where the sigmoid reached 50% of I0, hence, controlling the horizontal offset.
-These three steps account for the integration (τI), nonlinear spike-elicitation (S, I0, O) and the conduction delay (∆tc).
-We manually estimated a set of parameters that accounted best for each SBC’s failure rates under spontaneous and natural stimulation, as well as the overall reconstruction quality and variance (see Figure 2—figure supplement 1 and Figure 3—figure supplement 1): The first three parameters were set fixed across all cells to ∆tc=0.5 ms, τI=3 ms,  S=5.
+These three steps account for the integration ($\tau_{I}$), nonlinear spike-elicitation ($S$, $I_{0}$, $O$) and the conduction delay ($\Deltat_{c}$).
+We manually estimated a set of parameters that accounted best for each SBC’s failure rates under spontaneous and natural stimulation, as well as the overall reconstruction quality and variance (see Figure 2—figure supplement 1 and Figure 3—figure supplement 1): The first three parameters were set fixed across all cells to $\Deltat_{c}=0.5ms$, $\tau_{I}=3ms$, $S=5$.
 The last two parameters were set individually per cell to match the experimentally observed failures rates (Figure 2—figure supplement 1).
 Automatic fitting was infeasible since there appeared to be many plateaus due to the discrete nature of the spikes.

 The resulting output of the model constitutes a rate of spikes and was then subtracted from the neurons instantaneous activity by deleting the corresponding number of spikes (randomly across trials) in this time bin.
 If the number of existing spikes per bin was lower than the number of spikes allocated to subtraction, the individual bin was set to 0.

 Prior to applying the subtractive inhibition, the spontaneous failure rate was accounted for by removing a random set of spikes, whose size was matched to the spontaneous failure rate of the cell.

-## Statistics
+### Statistics

 Data sets were tested for Gaussianity using the Shapiro-Wilk test (Shapiro and Wilk, 1965).
 Within-subject comparisons were performed by paired t-test (normally distributed) or Wilcoxon signed rank test (otherwise).
 For interpretation of all results, a p-value less than 0.05 was deemed significant, where p-values<10−5 are reported as p<0.001 in the text and figures.
 The effect size was calculated using the MES toolbox in Matlab (Hentschke and Stüttgen, 2011) and reported as Cohen’s U1.
 No statistical methods were used to pre-determine sample size.
 Exact p-values and test statistics are summarized in Table 1.